-Commencing with next year's annual meeting of stockholders, we will conduct a non-binding stockholder vote on the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
-At this year's annual meeting, we will conduct a non-binding stockholder vote on the frequency of future Say-on-Pay votes (commonly known as a "Say-When-on-Pay" vote).
-We have recommended that such votes be conducted annually.
+Commencing with this year's annual meeting of stockholders, we will conduct a non-binding stockholder vote on the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
+At last year's annual meeting, we conducted a non-binding stockholder vote on the frequency of future Say-on-Pay votes (commonly known as a "Say-When-on-Pay" vote).
+We recommended that such votes be conducted annually and our stockholders overwhelmingly approved that recommendation.
 See Proposal 2 in this Proxy Statement.